-After Andrew, Norman Close known as 'Tonka' to the locals, became the local keyholder and provides the service transporting coal, gas etc. to the hostel and gear for visiting parties.
+After Andrew, Norman Close known as 'Tonka' to the locals, became the local keyholder and provided the service transporting coal, gas etc. to the hostel and gear for visiting parties.
+Norman's son Rob assisted his father until he left the village when Tom Lund took over as supplier of coal and gas to Hag Dyke.
+All the foregoing Kettlewell personnel with the exception of Tom have been keyholders over the years.
+Instructions for access are now provided with the booking confirmation.